 Heat wave after heat wave has rolled over us these past few weeks, and we can be sure to swelter through a few more before Jack Frost chases away these dog days of summer.

-In light of these dog days, we spoke with Irene Pepperberg, a research associate in psychology at Harvard University and instructor for the spring course Animal Cognition.
+In light of these dog days, we spoke with Irene Pepperberg, a research associate in psychology at Harvard University who has taught Animal Cognition at Harvard Extension School.
 While she is best known for her work with birds, particularly a parrot named Alex, she humored us with a few questions about man’s best friend and his fellow creatures.